plotly/plotly.github.io/_posts/excel/Basic Charts/2015-05-01-graph-with-error-bars-with-excel.md

    sub-steps:
     - copy: "The final chart should look like the one below."
       img: "![Final Chart](https://images.plot.ly/excel/graph-with-error-bars/final-chart.jpg)"
-    - copy: "Download an image of your Plotly graph by clicking EXPORT on the toolbar."
+    - copy: "Download an image of your Chart Studio graph by clicking EXPORT on the toolbar."
       img: "![Export](https://images.plot.ly/excel/graph-with-error-bars/export-image.jpg)"
     - copy: "To add the chart inside an excel sheet, click where you want to insert the picture inside Excel.
 On the INSERT tab inside Excel, in the ILLUSTRATIONS group, click PICTURE.
-Locate the Plotly graph image that you downloaded and then double-click it.
-Notice that we also copy-pasted the Plotly graph link in a cell for easy access to the interactive Plotly version."
+Locate the Chart Studio graph image that you downloaded and then double-click it.
+Notice that we also copy-pasted the Chart Studio graph link in a cell for easy access to the interactive Plotly version."
       img: "![Insert Plot in Excel](https://images.plot.ly/excel/graph-with-error-bars/insert-chart-in-excel.jpg)"
 ---